Levivb/CalculatorSolver/README.md

 The solver consists of three main input parts:
 1. The game: here you define the game parameters: start, goal, moves, portals and whether to show all solutions or break on first hit.
 Logically breaking on first hit is the fastest, but it's interesting to see the amount of solutions are possible even for puzzles with only 4 moves and 3 buttons.
-1. The main menu: here you can choose whether you want to add a button (0), start solving (1) or exit (2)
+1. The main menu: here you can choose whether you want to add a button (0), start solving (1) or exit (2).
-1. The button menu: When choosing `0` in the main menu you'll be shown a list of possible buttons.
+1. The button menu: When choosing to add a button in the main menu you'll be shown a list of possible buttons.
 Choose the number of the button you want to add and enter the required value if needed.

 ## Disclaimer
 I'm by no means very knowledgeable in python.
 I merily threw this piece of software together in 2 holiday days in order to understand python a bit more.
 I tried to keep responsibilities seperate and the code as dynamic as possible.
 Hence the string to class generation in `solver.py`, but I failed to get the automated imports of the actions classes in `solver.py` to work while also keeping the string to class generation functional.
 Mainly because I've no idea in which scope the dynamically imported modules end up and how to retrieve them.